 Anatomy of the Hamstrings

 Your hamstrings consist of three muscles, and understanding what they are and how they work is important in obtaining a stronger posterior.
-The hamstrings are a group of three muscles on the posterior thigh: biceps femoris (long and short head), semitendinosus, and semimembranosus.
-They originate on the posterior lower pelvis, and they insert medially and laterally below the knee on the fibula and tibia.
-Except for the biceps femoris short head, which originates from the lower femur.
-The main functions of the hamstrings are
+The hamstrings are a group of three muscles on the backs of your thigh: the biceps femoris (long and short head), semitendinosus, and semimembranosus.

 Training your hamstrings will go a long way in keeping your knees healthy.
 As the hamstrings attach to the pelvis, their length and strength play a role in hip/torso positioning and good posture.
 Here are a few other important benefits of training your hamstrings.